-This nationally recognized electronic Registry securely stores patients' medical advance care planning forms to be accessed by health care professionals for care coordination and respect of patients’ wishes.
+This nationally recognized electronic Registry securely stores individuals' medical advance care planning forms to be accessed by health care professionals for care coordination and respect of individuals’ wishes.
 The e-Directive Registry allows these forms to be available 24/7 in the event of an emergency The e-Directive Registry is the nation's most comprehensive database of its kind.

 1. Opt-In to the Registry

 The Registry uses an opt-in system to ensure individuals have autonomy over where their forms are stored and released.
 If you want to have your forms on the Registry and released to treating health care providers to ensure your wishes for health care are understood and respected, make sure you mark the "Opt-In" box on forms or complete the E-Directive Registry Opt-In form.